Database Query activity

-A Database Query queries data from a Database endpoint and is intended to be used as a source to provide data to an operation or to be called in a script.
-After configuring a Database connection, you can configure as many Database activities as you like for each Database connection.
+A Database Query activity, using its Database connection, queries data from a Database endpoint and is intended to be used as a source to provide data in an operation.

-An instance of an activity is created from a connection using an activity type.
+An instance of a Database Query activity is created from a Database connection using its Query activity type.

-An existing activity can be edited from these locations:
+An existing Database Query activity can be edited from these locations:

 /